sdiehl/stephendiehl.com/posts/haskell_2017.md

 #### Javascript

 Javascript unfortunately continues to exist.
-While I remain skeptical of the entire transpiring phenomenon and think it will lead to an endless amount of wasted person-hours and legacy code.
+While I remain skeptical of the entire transpiling phenomenon and think it will lead to an endless amount of wasted person-hours and legacy code.
 However the pragmatist in me also knows that the browser vendors are not economically incentivized to change the status quo, so nothing will change quickly and we should adapt ourselves to the least